jimschaeffer/glj/README.md

 allows for repeated components, centralized data and greater room to scale as your clients grow.
 On top of this, a blog has been provided through
 <a href="https://decapcms.org/">Decap CMS</a> to allow your clients to manage their content on their own.
 This can easily be adapted to anything which requires
 changing content, such as menus, job listing boards, portfolios and much more.
-A few additional plugins have also been included to improve developer experience, providing HTML/CSS minification and automatic sitemap generation
+A few additional plugins have also been included to improve developer experience, providing HTML/CSS minification and automatic sitemap generation.

-An example website has also been provided, with easy substitution of website sections possible through the use of <a href="https://codestitch.app/">CodeStitch's vanilla component library</a>.
 This kit aims to get any project off the ground in as little time as possible, with deployment being possible in as little as two minutes - including CMS hosting.

 <a name="prerequisites"></a>